laravel/docs/verification.md

 Once this interface has been added to your model, newly registered users will automatically be sent an email containing an email verification link.
 As you can see by examining your `EventServiceProvider`, Laravel already contains a `SendEmailVerificationNotification` [listener](/docs/{{version}}/events) that is attached to the `Illuminate\Auth\Events\Registered` event.

-If you are manually implementing registration within your application instead of using [Laravel Jetstream](https://jetstream.laravel.com), you should ensure that you are dispatching the `Illuminate\Auth\Events\Registered` event after a user's registration is successful:
+If you are manually implementing registration within your application instead of using [a starter kit](/docs/{{version}}/starter-kits), you should ensure that you are dispatching the `Illuminate\Auth\Events\Registered` event after a user's registration is successful:

     use Illuminate\Auth\Events\Registered;